arsedianivan/databricks/notebooks/dlt_sql_json/README.md

-# Beginner's Guide to Building an IoT Streaming Pipeline with Delta Live Tables in Databricks
+# Guide to Building an IoT Streaming Pipeline with Delta Live Tables in Databricks

 ## What You'll Build
 In this guide, you'll create a real-time data pipeline that:
 - Reads IoT fitness device data (steps, calories, miles walked) as it arrives
 - Cleans and validates the data
 - Creates summary tables showing user activity patterns
 - Updates automatically when new data arrives

 ## Important: Two Notebooks Required!
-### ⚠️ You'll create TWO separate notebooks:
+⚠️ **You'll create TWO separate notebooks:**

-- DLT Pipeline Notebook - Contains ONLY CREATE TABLE statements (no SELECT queries!)
+1. **DLT Pipeline Notebook** - Contains ONLY CREATE TABLE statements (no SELECT queries!)
-- Analysis Notebook - For exploring data with SELECT queries
+2. **Analysis Notebook** - For exploring data with SELECT queries

 ## Prerequisites
 - Access to a Databricks workspace
 - Basic understanding of SQL (we'll use simple queries)
 - No coding experience required!

-# Step 1: Understanding Your IoT Data
+## Step 1: Understanding Your IoT Data

-What's in the IoT Dataset?
+**What's in the IoT Dataset?**
 The sample IoT data simulates fitness trackers sending data about:
 - **device_id**: Which fitness tracker sent the data
 - **user_id**: Which person is wearing the tracker
 - **num_steps**: How many steps they've taken